Hitanshu22/Hitanshu_Parikh_RISC-V-SoC-Tapeout-Program_VSD/README.md

 </div>

-Welcome to my journey through the **SoC Tapeout Program VSD**!
 This repository documents my **week-by-week progress** with tasks inside each week.

-"In this program, we learn to design a System-on-Chip (SoC) from basic RTL to GDSII using open-source tools.
-Part of India’s largest collaborative RISC-V tapeout initiative, empowering participants to build silicon and advance the nation’s semiconductor ecosystem
+In this program, we learn to design a System-on-Chip (SoC) from basic RTL to GDSII using open-source tools.
+Part of India’s largest collaborative RISC-V tapeout initiative, empowering participants to build silicon and advance the nation’s semiconductor ecosystem.

 ---